Timendus/chip8-test-suite/README.md

 If you select SUPER-CHIP or XO-CHIP in the menu, half of the test will be executed in `hires` mode, and the behaviour of `Display wait` and `Clipping` will be tested in both `lores` and `hires` modes.
-This means you can see some different values for these quirks:
+This means you will not just see "on" or "off" for these quirks, but instead one of these values:

 * `NONE` - The quirk is disabled in both modes
 * `HRES` - The quirk is only enabled in `hires` mode
 * `LRES` - The quirk is only enabled in `lores` mode
 * `BOTH` - The quirk is enabled in both modes

-If the test finds different errors for the `Clipping` test in `hires` mode than in `lores` mode, it will show `ERR3`.
+If the test finds different errors for the `Clipping` test in `hires` mode compared to `lores` mode, it will show `ERR3`.
 In that case, first make sure your modes produce the same wrapping and clipping results, and see which errors pop up after that.

+Wondering why testing `hires` has been added, or how a quirk can possibly be enabled in only one of the modes?
+You can [read the full story here](./why-v5-breaks-compatibility.md).

 ### More information